How to change printer from Portrait to Landscape mode

 If there are corrupt system files on your computer, it could cause problems with the printer.
 The corrupt system files can result in wrong or invalid commands sent to the printer, resulting in the printer not printing in Landscape mode.

 To fix the issue, you can try restoring your computer to a previous date when the printer was printing correctly.
 If restoring to a previous date does not work or is not possible, you may need to repair or reinstall the operating system.

 Virus or malware infection

 A virus or malware infection can cause problems with software or the operating system, causing incorrect commands to be sent to a printer.
-The printer may receive wrong commands or invalid commands, causing it to print in portrait mode instead of landscape mode.
+The printer may receive wrong or invalid commands, causing it to print in portrait mode instead of landscape mode.

 It's possible that the printer is defective and not printing correctly due to the defect.
-You can try to get the printer fixed, but the cost of repairing the defect may be higher than the cost of buying a new printer.
+You can try to get the printer fixed, but the cost of repairing the defect may be higher than buying a new printer.
 We recommend buying a new printer instead of getting it fixed.